-Formula One is a low lactose emergency milk formula that can be used for a range of different species including puppies, kittens, lambs, piglets, calves foals, cria, marsupials and zoo animals.
+Low lactose emergency milk formula that can be used for a range of different species including puppies, kittens, lambs, piglets, calves, foals, cria, marsupials and zoo animals.

 Use Formula One for orphaned animals or when mother’s milk is limited.
 Success in hand-rearing greatly improves if animals receive colostrum within 24 hours of birth.
 Newborns that don’t get colostrum from the mother can be fed Impact Colostrum Supplement.